NHS Funding in Wales

 - There has been a discussion of the additional implications of IVF and pregnancy at this age

-Sub-fertility is not the result of a sterilisation procedure in either partner/single woman (this does not include conditions where sterilisation occurs as a result of another medical problem).
-Couples/single women who have undertaken a reversal should not be referred for treatment.
+Sub-fertility is not the result of a sterilisation procedure in either partner/single woman/single man (this does not include conditions where sterilisation occurs as a result of another medical problem).
+Couples/single women/single men who have undertaken a reversal should not be referred for treatment.

-Where either of the couple/single woman smokes the patient is not eligible.
-Only couples/single women who agree to take part in a supported programme of smoking cessation will be accepted on the IVF treatment waiting list and must be non-smoking at time of treatment.
+Where either of the couple/single woman/single man smokes the patient is not eligible.
+Only patients who agree to take part in a supported programme of smoking cessation will be accepted on the IVF treatment waiting list and must be non-smoking at time of treatment.

 History of previous treatment

-For single women, three or more IVF cycles by a female patient will exclude any further NHS IVF treatment.
+For single patients, three or more IVF cycles by the patient will exclude any further NHS IVF treatment.
 For couples, three or more IVF cycles by either partner will exclude any further NHS IVF Treatment.
 Previous cycles whether NHS or privately funded will be taken into account.

 Subfertility must be demonstrated before there can be access to NHS funded IVF treatment.
 Subfertility for heterosexual couples is defined as inability to conceive after 2 years unprotected intercourse or a fertility problem demonstrated at investigation.
-Subfertility for same sex couples/single women is defined as no live birth following insemination at or just prior to the known time of ovulation on at least five non-stimulated cycles or a fertility problem demonstrated at investigation.
+Subfertility for same sex couples/single women/single men is defined as no live birth following insemination at or just prior to the known time of ovulation on at least six non-stimulated cycles or a fertility problem demonstrated at investigation.

-For single women/same sex couples, the non-stimulated cycles may be a achieved through a private arrangement or through NHS-provided IUI with donor sperm.
+For same sex couples/ single women/single men, the non-stimulated cycles may be achieved through a private arrangement or through NHS-provided IUI with donor sperm.

 IVF for Veterans